wwatson4506/QNEthernet_WIFI/README.md

 #define MY_PASSPHRASE      "yourPWD"

 // Security settings: 0 for none, 1 for WPA_TKIP, 2 for WPA2
-// The hard-coded password is for test purposes only!!!
+// The hard-coded SSID and password is for test purposes only!!!
 #define SECURITY        2
 ```